 City of champions, law school of champions

 Seattle is a city of champions, and Seattle University School of Law produces champions.
 Students, faculty, and alumni are committed to creating a more just and humane world and are successful in all areas of the law.
 (And yes, they also love the Seahawks -- 2014 Super Bowl champions and 2015 NFC champions!)

 Champions of justice

 We are committed to social justice, and you'll find evidence of that throughout our programs and people.
 People like Professor Tom Antkowiak, whose International Human Rights Clinic has fought tirelessly for the release of client Nestora Salgado, illegally imprisoned in Mexico.
 There's also Professor Bob Chang, executive director of the Fred T. Korematsu Center for Law and Equality, who appeared in Ninth Circuit court to help defend ethnic studies in Arizona.
 It was the culmination of many years of work by faculty and students in the Civil Rights Amicus and Advocacy Clinic.

 Champions of diversity

 Seattle University School of Law is the most diverse law school in the Northwest.
-Students of color make up 38 percent of the 2013 entering class, and the Princeton Review ranked the law school in the Top 10 in the nation for faculty diversity.
+Students of color make up 38 percent of the 2014 entering class, and the Princeton Review ranked the law school in the Top 10 in the nation for faculty diversity.
 We are proud of champions like Fe Lopez '06, who received the 2013 Washington State Bar Association Excellence in Diversity Award.
-After working at the law school on student and alumni affairs, she was appointed director of the Seattle Community Police Commission.
+She now works for greater police accountability as director of the Seattle Community Police Commission.

 Champions of human rights

-The School of Law and student Yasmin Christopher, Class of 2014, received Human Rights Awards from the City of Seattle.
+The School of Law and student Yasmin Christopher '14 received Human Rights Awards from the City of Seattle.
 Christopher is a survivor of human trafficking who has put the issue in the spotlight by sharing her story.
-The award recognized the law school's broad work, such as that of Professor Tom Antkowiak and his International Human Rights Clinic, working to right wrongs around the world.
+And in 2014, the law school won a Take Action Award from the King County Coalition Against Domestic Violence.